Skip to main content

 Out-of-Pocket Maximum

-The most you'll pay for covered healthcare services in a plan year — after reaching this amount, your insurance pays 100% of covered services.
+The most a patient pays for in-network covered services in a plan year, after which the insurance plan pays 100% of covered services.

 How It Works